amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 In IPA,
 - `u + ̃ + əɾ => ũ + əɾ => uʋəɾ` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `ʋ` has appeared between `u` and `ə` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `ʋ`.

-The following discussion about neuter gender forms and Tulu third-person pronouns seem to support the case for the mediating nasalisation processes.
+The following discussion about [neuter gender forms](#neuter-gender-forms) and [Tulu third-person pronouns](#proximal-demonstrative-ŭ-in-tulu) seem to support the case for the mediating nasalisation processes.

+##### Indications of mediating nasalisation after word fragments ending with vowels other than a in Tulu

+There is quite a bit of [supporting evidence](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಾನುಸ್ವಾರದ-ಜಾಡಿನಲ್ಲಿ) for mediating nasalisation after word fragments ending in the vowel `a`, in Kannada.
+The Tulu inflexed forms like `maroṁkŭ` (dative), `maroṁtŭ`/`marattŭ` (ablative), `maroṁṭŭ`/`maraṭṭŭ` (genitive) etc. show that this is true in Tulu as well.
+Here, the alternative geminated forms like `marattŭ` and `maraṭṭŭ` are clearly derived from the corresponding nasalised forms (`maroṁtŭ` and `maroṁṭŭ`)

+In the case of word-fragments ending with other vowels, the traditional wisdom is that the nominative suffix (really, just a nasalisation) disappears when other suffixes apply.
+Some Tulu inflexed forms for word fragments with other vowel endings seem to reveal the influence of the nasalisation that is more than just disappearing.

+For example,

+- `naḍuṭŭ`/`naḍuṭṭŭ` - `naḍu` ends in `u`.
+- `puḍeṭŭ`/`puḍeṭṭŭ` - `puḍe` ends in `e`.
+- `bariṭŭ`/`bariṭṭŭ` - `bari` ends in `i`.

+Though no nasalisation exists in these examples, the optional gemination seems to betray an ancestry from an original nasalisation.

 #### Neuter Gender Forms